 Although investors typically think of gold and silver as precious resources before water springs to mind, the reality is water is so valuable that it has even led to serious conflicts.

-In 2017 alone, the list of conflicts relating to water include:
+The list of conflicts relating to water include:

 - Nearly 3 million people left without access to reliable water supplies in Ukraine